Managing long-running AWS Fargate ECS tasks within your Serverless project

 - httpApi: GET /

-Thanks to the extensible nature of the Serverless Framework plugin ecosystem the DSL we have been able to construct almost feels native.
-The above definition shows how a single application artifact image can be built, and then subsequently run, in both a Lambda function and Fargate task setting.
-For Fargate tasks, we are still able to use Lambda compatible runtime images, but instead only need to override the entry point and desired command.
+Thanks to the extensible nature of the Serverless Framework plugin ecosystem, the DSL we have been able to construct almost feels native.
+The above definition shows how a single application artifact image can be built and then subsequently run in both a Lambda function and a Fargate task setting.
+For Fargate tasks, we are still able to use Lambda-compatible runtime images, but we only need to override the entry point and desired command.
 This allows you to maintain parity between application behaviour that requires different execution duration characteristics.

 Conclusion

-To conclude, I am very excited with how this plugin has progressed since its inception.
-Having been now able to employ its use in the personal project I initially had the need for, has highlighted how powerful it can be.
-Going forward I would like to add additional compute support for Fargate Spot instances.
-There are a couple of interesting technicalities to handling spot instances, which could be abstracted away by means of a plugin.
+To conclude, I am very excited about how this plugin has progressed since its inception.
+Having now been able to employ its use in the personal project I initially needed it for has highlighted how powerful it can be.
+Going forward, I would like to add additional compute support for Fargate Spot instances.
+There are a couple of interesting technicalities in handling spot instances, which could be abstracted away by means of a plugin.
 I hope to document this work in a future blog post.